The Chinese engineer who mined an American life on Minnesota’s Iron Range

 “People weren’t happy about having to move,” said Dr. Larry Pan of Marquette University in Milwaukee, grandson of W.P.
 Pan.
 “Because of his calm nature and demeanor they would send all the complaints to him.
 Now, he was an engineer, not a customer service representative.
 But he never got emotional or angry with anyone, including all these angry people who were going to sue the company.”

 So for a full year, Pan’s job was to satisfy the complaints of Hibbing townsfolk to help reduce legal costs for the company.
-One assumes that part of his work was to keep the complaints from catching the ear of legendary Hibbing Mayor Victor Power, an attorney who made his name suing the Oliver for just such reasons.
+One assumes that part of his work was to keep the complaints from catching the ear of legendary Hibbing Mayor Victor Power, an attorney who made his name suing the Oliver.

 “My grandfather really didn’t like the corruption in the Chinese government, or all the family politics and connections,” said Larry Pan.
 “My dad [Harding Pan] was 14 when his aunt [Pan’s sister Nyok Mei Chen] came for a visit.
 His aunt asked his dad to go buy her some high-end automobile and ship it back to China for her.
 [W.P.
 Pan] gave her a look that my dad always remembered.
 The family thought he was rich.
 Because my grandfather was the head of the Republican Party in Hibbing, though living a modest life, the family kept writing asking for money.
 It drove a wedge in the family.”

 The Depression was hard.
 Pan was demoted to night watchman when mining operations idled.
 But before long he was back in the engineering office.
-Eventually, the Pans ended up in a nice middle class house on Seventh Street across the street from the high school, just two blocks from a young Bob Dylan’s home.
-They had one son, Harding Pan.
+Eventually, the Pans ended up in a nice middle class house on Seventh Avenue across the street from the high school, just two blocks from a young Bob Dylan’s home.
+The Pans had one son, Harding.

 Despite being one of very few Chinese people to live in Hibbing, Larry Pan said the family saw the town as open and friendly at that time, probably due to the vast number of other immigrants living there.
 Their son Harding would be elected student council president at Hibbing High School and attend Hibbing Junior College.